JayceeLee/adversarial-toolbox/readme.md

 * Fast Gradient Sign Method - FSGM

-* Box Constrained L-BGFS

-* DeepFool

-* Universal Adversarial Images

 * Jacobian Based Saliency Map Approach - JSMA

+* DeepFool --> coming soon

+* Universal Adversarial Images --> coming soon

 ### Architectures supported

-* MLP
+* Vanilla convnet

-* VGG with batchnorm (16 and 19)
+* VGG_16 with batchnorm

 * Resnet (all)

-* GoogLeNet (all)
+* MLP --> coming soon

-* Logistic Classifier
+* Logistic Classifier --> coming soon

-## Deconvolution

-Deconv any layer of supported networks to see activations and intermediate representations.
-Or visualize weights of an adversarial network
+### Features

+Simply, this toolbox offers am easy way to generate adversarial images on deep neural networks.
+Adversarial images can be a pain to generate, with most implementations being in disparate frameworks, using different parameters.
+Here we consolidate some of that into an easy to use and setup testing setup.

+Using one of the included models, or one that you've defined, its easy to train a classifier in Keras using the included trainer.
+Currently only training on Cifar10 (mnist coming soon) is supported.

+With a trained .h5 model, it can be used to generate the adversarial images via any of the above supported methods